 1. For the fiscal year ended December 31, 2022 2.
 Commission identification number: 31050 3.
 BIR Tax Identification No.: 000-152-291-000 4.
 STA.
 LUCIA LAND, INC. AND SUBSIDIARIES Exact name of issuer as specified in its charter 5.
 Republic of the Philippines Province, country or other jurisdiction of incorporation or organization ı 6.
 Industry Classification Code: (SEC Use Only) 7.
 Penthouse, Bldg.
 III, Sta.
 Lucia East Grand Mall, Marcos Highway con Address of issuer's principal office r.
 Imelda Ave., Cainta, Rizal 1900 Postal Code 8.
 (02) 8681-7332 Issuer's telephone number, including area code 9.
-Former name, former address and former fiscal year, if changed since l last report 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sec tions 4 and 8 of the RSA: Title of each class Common Number of shares of common Stock outstanding 8, 296,450,000 11.
+Former name, former address and former fiscal year, if changed since last report 10.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA: Title of each class Common Number of shares of common Stock outstanding 8, 296,450,000 11.
 Are any or all of the securities listed on a Stock Exchange?
 Yes [x] No [] If yes, state the name of such Stock Exchange and the class/es of secur rities listed therein: 12.
-Indicate by checkmark whether the registrant: a. has filed all reports required to be filed by Section 17 of the Code an 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 the Philippines, during the preceding twelve (12)months (or for sequired to file such reports) Yes [x] No [] 5 and 141 of the Corporation Code of b. has been subject to such filing requirements for the past ninety (90 Yes [x] No [])) days.
+Indicate by checkmark whether the registrant: a. has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12)months (or for such shorter period the registrant was required to file such reports) Yes [x] No [] b. has been subject to such filing requirements for the past ninety (90 Yes [x] No [])) days.